 I have previously been an intern at both Microsoft (2010) and Google (2013), where I have worked in infrastructure teams dealing with performance evaluation and service configuration, respectively.
 My time within both companies has helped me gain valuable experience and a better understanding of real-world requirements at scale.
 This continues to drive my interests towards research that has a real impact and solves challenging engineering problems.

 I have graduated (B.Eng.) as valedictorian from the "Gh.
 Asachi" Technical University of Iasi, Romania.
 My bachelor thesis dealed with real-time object recognition in video streams using interest point detectors.
 I have obtained a M.Sc. in Distributed Systems from the same university, with a research stint in the Institute of Computer Graphics and Algorithms from the Vienna University of Technology, during an ERASMUS Scholarship.

-If you want to securely communicate with me or make sure a particular software artifact was released (signed) by me, please download my OpenPGP public key 0x85AA6C3E from one of the public key servers or from this key file (https, local copy).
+If you want to securely communicate with me or make sure a particular software artifact was released (signed) by me, please download my OpenPGP public key 0x1AFE0D9B85AA6C3E from one of the public key servers or from this key file (https, local copy).

-importing it into your keyring, please verify that its fingerprint
+importing the key into your keyring, please verify that its fingerprint

 I use different subkeys for encryption/authentication/signatures (given below with their full ids).
 Unless compromised, the validity date of most of those subkeys will be prolongued before they expire.
 An exception is the encryption subkey, which I might choose to rotate in order to limit the number of communication sessions that are leaked if the corresponding private key is compromised.